Life with Dee

 Getting a Head Start on Christmas

 This year there’s a good chance I might break my rule about not decorating for Christmas until December.
-Since we are not going anywhere or participating in our usual activities due to the pandemic, home has become more important than ever.
+Since we are not going much of anywhere or participating in many of our usual activities due to the ongoing pandemic, home has become more important than ever.

 I may very well decide that we could use the cheeriness of Christmas decor a few weeks early this year.
 But in any case, a head start on Christmas makes the season so much easier and more enjoyable.